 - An SRO has a more professional image than 'just a živnostenký list',

-* This means that with a živnostenský list you are responsible with your entire private capital, but with an SRO your liability is only the amount of shares you've put in.
-Note that since 2014, directors can be held responsible with their private capital in case of misconduct / purposely poor business behaviour.
+* As with with a živnostenský list you are responsible with your entire private capital, with an SRO your liability is NO LONGER limited the amount of shares you've put in.
+Since 2014, directors can be held responsible with their private capital in case of misconduct / purposely poor business behaviour.

 Formation / Registration CostsThere is a large difference in setup costs: